-Sonos has made the multi-room wireless speaker market its own with a range of excellent speakers and soundbars.
-Even as new competitors fill the market, Sonos remains a solid bet for anyone wanting wireless music around their home.
+Sonos has made the multi-room market its own with a range of excellent wireless speakers, soundbars and companion amplifiers.
+Even as new competitors such as Bluesound fill the market, Sonos remains a solid bet for anyone wanting wireless music around their home.

-Sonos deals don't come around too often, but in the run-up to Christmas there are some discounts across the range - including £70 off the Playbase and even £22 off the new Sonos Beam.
+Sonos deals don't come around too often, but there are some discounts across the range - including £70 off the Playbase and even £22 off the new Sonos Beam.
 So if you were thinking of taking the plunge and buying a Sonos speaker, now might be the time.

 Ignoring its predecessor below, the Sonos One is the cheapest Sonos wireless speaker - and now it's even cheaper.
 The reason for the official price drop to £179 is that the first-generation models are being sold low to make way for the Gen 2 version, which is also available now at the original price of £199.
 The differences between the two are slight, though: the Gen 2 gets Bluetooth Low Energy (BLE), an updated processor, and increased memory, but that's it.
 We therefore reckon it's the perfect time to grab a great-sounding, Alexa-toting One with a 10% saving.